rub3nlh/tropipay-api-doc/docs/3 - Api-V2/Authentication.md

 # Authentication

 To access the different endpoints, you need to use an Authorization Header type `Bearer`.
 There are two different authentication methods depending on the action to execute.
 Think about it like two group of endpoints:
-- Merchant configurations and actions endpoints
+- Private Label merchant configurations and action endpoints
-- User actions endpoints
+- User actions' endpoints

 <!-- theme: info -->
 >#### info
-> If you want to obtain authentication token to make user actions and you are not a merchant, you can use [this endpoint](/reference/Tropipay-API.v1.yaml/paths/~1access~1login/post)
+> If you are making an app integration to access your own account and you want to obtain an authentication token to make user actions, you can use [this endpoint](/reference/Tropipay-API.v2.yaml/paths/~1access~1token/post)

-## Merchant Actions
+## Private Label Merchant Actions

 For these endpoints's authentication you need to send the Authorization header with the value:
 ```